Friday – Ħaġar Qim and Mnajdra Temple Complexes

 IMG_0539

 When I felt hungry enough, I randomly picked a café around the corner from the flat and had a perfectly fine dinner.
 (The population of Valletta is about 6,000 and it seems like there’s one church and two cafes for every resident.)
 After dinner, I knocked on Patrick’s door and somehow ended up spending another evening talking with him and Diane.
 We talked about my impressions of Malta, our neighbor John, Maltese politics, and a bit of geography.
-Comparing the relative sizes of Malta and the U.S. seemed difficult for Patrick to grasp.
+Comparing the relative sizes of Malta and the U S seemed difficult for Patrick to grasp.
 The thought that I had to travel over 60 kilometers or more than three Maltas laid end to end just to visit my father left him shaking his head.
 It’s an interesting world.

-This entry was posted in My Sojourn in Malta June 2012.
+This entry was posted in My Stay in Malta - June 2012.
 Bookmark the permalink.

 One Response to Friday – Ħaġar Qim and Mnajdra Temple Complexes